Macroom: Geography and climate

 Macroom was built on the River Sullane, a tributary of the River Lee.
 Its hinterland lies on a valley at the foot of the Boggeragh Mountains.
 The town stretches for about 2 mi and largely consists of two long streets, Main Street and New Street, divided by the Ten Arch Bridge, which also leads off to the suburb of Massey Town, further towards the village of Ballinagree and the Boggeragh Mountains.

 Like the rest of Ireland, the climate is temperate maritime, very even and heavily influenced by the North Atlantic Current, resulting in mild winters and cool summers.
 Weather in Macroom is mild, usually warm, temperate and humid, with significant rainfall throughout the year, averaging at 1164 mm.
 Rain falls on average around 21 days of each month, peaking in December (average 24 days), and falling off slightly in June (average 21 days).
 Snow is uncommon; it tends to fall in January or February, for an average of 2–3 days per year.
-Wind speeds vary from c 80 km/hr avg in winter, to 50–52 in summer.
+Wind speeds vary from c 80 km/h average in winter, to 50–52 in summer.
 The mean temperature is 10.1 °C.